Research

 Foundational Literacy Diagnostics

-Students flagged by the screener move to 33 discrete diagnostics that pinpoint the exact sub-skill breakdown.
+Students flagged by the pre-assessment move to 33 discrete diagnostics that pinpoint the exact sub-skill breakdown.

 Each diagnostic includes four equivalent forms (A-D), supporting valid progress monitoring while reducing test familiarity effects.